pcsmomo/meidish/README.md

 ## Todo

+- fix when build, it cannot find /images and /js
 - Test if M.init() works or not
 - Catch warnings for vender files or set to ignore eslint.
 - testing setup